yaoyao-liu/CL-DETR/README.md

 This is the preliminary code.
 If you have any questions on this repository or the related paper, feel free to [create an issue](https://github.com/yaoyao-liu/CL-DETR/issues/new) or [send me an email](mailto:yyliu@cs.jhu.edu).

-### Installation
+### Installation and Datasets

 This code is based on Deformable DETR.
-You may follow the instructions in <https://github.com/fundamentalvision/Deformable-DETR> to install the packages for this project.
+You may follow the instructions in <https://github.com/fundamentalvision/Deformable-DETR> to install packages and prepare datasets for this project.

 ### Checkpoints